Experience life above the Arctic Circle in Finnish Lapland

 Your group will be made up of travellers from diverse backgrounds and will be varied in age.
 Our groups generally mix well due to a shared interest in snow sports and an eagerness to explore all that each destination has to offer.

-A 50% deposit is payable to secure your booking.
+To secure your spot on tour a 50% deposit is payable to secure your booking.
 The balance is due 90 days prior to tour departure.